2018 Regular Night Track Rules

 It is the responsibility of all participants to know and understand these rules!

 1. All drivers competing for Highland Speedway points must buy a Highland Speedway membership.
-Drivers must buy their Highland Speedway membership by May 1st.
+Drivers must buy their Highland Speedway membership on the first night they race.
 Membership costs $30.
 If you do not join, driver will pay a $5 fee per night to race.
 Drivers must declare their rookie status.
 Drivers must race in 75% of the season’s point races.
 You must also have a representative at the banquet if you cannot be there.

 All drivers must show their UMP membership card in order to draw a pill.